Explicit Stabilised Gradient Descent for Faster Strongly Convex Optimisation: Introduction

 By discretising the gradient flow in~\eqref{eq:gradient}, we can design various optimisation algorithms for~\eqref{eq:main}.
 For example, by substituting \modg{in~\eqref{eq:gradient}} the approximation

 we obtain the gradient descent (GD) method as the iteration

-Here, $x_n$ is the numerical approximation of $x(t_n)$ for all $n$ and $h>0$ is the step size \cite{N14}.
+Here, $x_n$ is the numerical approximation of $x(t_n)$ for all $n$ and $h>0$ is the step size~\cite{N14}.
 For this discretisation to remain \emph{stable}, that is, for $x_n$ in~\eqref{eq:Euler} to remain close to the exact gradient flow $x(t_n)$ and\moda{, consequently,} for the value of $f$ to reduce in every iteration, the step size $h$ must not be too large.

-Indeed, a well-known shortcoming of GD is that we must take $h \le 2/L$ to ensure stability, otherwise $f$ might increase from one iteration to the next \cite{N14}.} {This drawback of GD has motivated a number of research works that use different discretisations of~\eqref{eq:gradient}} to design better optimisation algorithms \cite{SRB17,SBC16,WWJ16,WRJ16,BJW18}. {For example, substituting in~\eqref{eq:gradient} the approximation~\eqref{eq:app1} at $x(t_{n}+h)$ instead of $x(t_n)$, we arrive at the update
+Indeed, a well-known shortcoming of GD is that we must take $h \le 2/L$ to ensure stability, otherwise $f$ might increase from one iteration to the next \cite{N14}. \modkk{One can consider a different discretization of \eqref{eq:gradient}, by for example substituting in~\eqref{eq:gradient} the approximation~\eqref{eq:app1} at $x(t_{n}+h)$ instead of $x(t_n)$.
+We then arrive at the update}

 which is known as the \emph{implicit Euler method} in numerical analysis \cite{HaW96} because, as the name suggests, it involves solving~\eqref{eq:implicit} for $x_{n+1}$.

-It is not difficult to see that, unlike GD, there is no \modg{size restriction} on the step size $h$ for the implicit Euler method \modg{to decay}, a property \modg{related to its algebraic stability \cite{HaL14}}.
+It is not difficult to see that, unlike GD, there is no \modg{size restriction} on the step size $h$ for the implicit Euler method \modg{to decay}, a property \modg{related to its algebraic stability~\cite{HaL14}}.
 Moreover, it is easy to verify that $x_{n+1}$ in \eqref{eq:implicit} is also the unique minimiser of the \moda{problem}

 the map from $x_n$ to $x_{n+1}$ is known in the optimisation literature as the \emph{proximal map} of the function $h f$ \cite{NB14}.
 Unfortunately, even if $\nabla f$ is known explicitly, solving~\eqref{eq:implicit} for $x_{n+1}$ or equivalently computing the proximal map is often just as hard as solving ~\eqref{eq:main}, with a few notable exceptions \cite{NB14}.
 This setback severely limits the applicability of the proximal algorithm in~\eqref{eq:implicit} for solving \moda{problem}~\eqref{eq:main}.